Hadoop-bigdata/hadoop-study/hw1.md

 ### 1.1 restart hadoop virtual machine in docker
 When you shut down or restart your laptop, your docker and all virtual machines above it would shut down at the same time.
-Thus if you want to run hadoop master, please restart 3 virtual machines (1 master, 2 slaves) on docker first:
+Thus, if you want to run hadoop master, please restart 3 virtual machines (1 master, 2 slaves) on docker first:

 	docker start hadoop-master hadoop-slave1 hadoop-slave2
 <br></br>